-Inflation continues to be an issue.
+Inflation continues to be a major concern.

 Currently, it is negative.